yiisoft/yii2/docs/guide/start-databases.md

 Trying it Out <a name="trying-it-out"></a>
 -------------

-To see how it works, use your browser to access the following URL:
+To see how all of the above code works, use your browser to access the following URL:

 ```
 http://hostname/index.php?r=country/index